walkawayy/TR1X/docs/tr2/README.md

 - added .jpeg/.png screenshots
 - added ability to skip FMVs with both the Action key
 - added ability to skip end credits with the Action and Escape keys
+- ported audio decoding library to ffmpeg
 - ported video decoding library to ffmpeg
+- ported input backend to SDL
-- ported audio output library to SDL
+- ported audio backend to SDL
-- ported input method to SDL
+- ported video backend to SDL
 - fixed screenshots not working in windowed mode
 - fixed screenshots key not getting debounced
 - changed screenshots to be put in the screenshots/ directory
 - changed saves to be put in the saves/ directory
+- removed `-setup` dialog